edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 1. the `kid` header (identifies the OP)
 1. the `evd` claim (uniquely identifies a dossier used by an AP)

 We discount the first correlator, because if it is present, the AP is explicitly associating its correlated reputation with a call.
 It has asserted this brand publicly, to every stakeholder in the SIP pipeline.
-In such cases, any question of the AP's privacy is off the table.

-If the first correlator is present, no privacy protections on the other two correlators will be effective.
+In such cases, any question of the AP's privacy is off the table, and no privacy protections on the other two correlators will be effective.
 However, if the first correlator is missing, the other two correlators become more interesting.

 ### kid
 In VVP, the OP role that's identified by `kid` is played by automation.
 Automation is unlikely to have any direct privacy goal.
 The company that operates it is likely to be either a service provider, or a large corporation capable of significant IT investments.
 Either way, the OP is in the business of servicing phone calls, and is likely to be content for its traffic to be correlated publicly.
 Therefore, the fact that `kid` correlates the OP is not particularly interesting.